sandfox/node-yapec/README.md

 ```

-Optionally a prefix can be supplied which acts as a mask.
+Optionally a prefix can be supplied as the first arguement which acts as a mask when looking through the enviroment variables.

 _Example_